ovwankenobi/AdaptEns/docs/modules/make_threshold.md

-# `make50thpercentile.py`
+# `make_threshold.py`

-`make50thpercentile.py` creates a 50th percentile, or median, NetCDF product from ensemble-member NetCDF files.
+`make_threshold.py` creates the 50th percentile, or median, threshold NetCDF product from ensemble-member NetCDF files.

 It is designed to run after `grib_decoder.py`.
 The decoder writes folders such as `1_ens`, `2_ens`, and so on.
 This module reads matching timestep files across those folders and writes one median NetCDF file per timestep.